The Panel derives its funding from three principal sources of income:

 |Over 50 to 100||20,000|

 If the Panel agrees to waive the requirement for a general offer under Rule 9 in accordance with Note 5(c) of the Notes on Dispensations from Rule 9, a charge will be payable and will be calculated on the same basis as if a Rule 9 waiver circular had been published.

 A fixed charge of £2,500 is payable where a waiver previously obtained under Rule 37 is renewed at the same time as a company renews an authority for the purchase of its own shares.

 Payment of document charges

-The financial adviser to the offeror (or, if there is no financial adviser, the offeror) is responsible for the payment of the document charge to the Panel except in the case of a whitewash document when the financial adviser to the offeree company is responsible.
+The financial adviser to the offeror (or, if there is no financial adviser, the offeror) is responsible for the payment of the document charge to the Panel except in the case of a Rule 9 waiver circular when the financial adviser to the offeree company is responsible.
 Payments should be sent to the Panel when documents are published or, where a firm offer is announced but is withdrawn without an offer document being published, the date on which the offer is withdrawn.